 A recent study from Umea University in Sweden, published in JAMA Internal Medicine has come up with some impressive results.
 In one part of the study, researchers were able to discover that in a group of 4046 genetically identical twins, the twin with a higher BMI (Body Mass Index) does not have an increased risk of mortality or heart disease.
 At the same time, they discovered that losing weight might not have any effect on reducing your chances of suffering from a heart attack.
 Does this mean that we are given the green light to load up on chips, burgers and all things fatty and decadent?

 That last one comes as a big surprise since people associate weight loss with helping to diminish the risk of suffering from a heart attack as the disease is something experienced often by people with high BMI.
 However, while the study shows that losing weight may not mean lowering one’s risk of suffering from a heart attack, it is still useful for combating diabetes.
+Cultural Health Solutions also offers you ways to combat this disease.

 Peter Nordstrom, a researcher at the Department of Community Medicine and Rehabilitation at Umeå University, said that the results of their study could be used to help reduce the chances of a person developing Type 2 diabetes and to develop personal diabetes nutrition guide.
 That makes sense as type 2 diabetes is inherently tied to other heart diseases that a person might develop.
 So even if losing weight doesn’t decrease the risk of a heart attack, then you’d at least be able to stop yourself from developing other heart-related diseases.